Public Affairs Faculty

 Office Location: Hynes Hall 505M

-Jung Ah (Claire) Yun is an Assistant Professor in the School of Public Administration and Criminal Justice.
-Her research focuses on public and nonprofit management including collaborative governance, human resource management, and financial management.
-She was an Adjunct faculty member in the School of Public Affairs and Administration at Rutgers University- Newark, while she was pursuing her doctoral work.
-Dr. Yun has extensive work experience as a manager at KEPCO (Korea Electric Corporation).
-Her responsibility is managing contracts and accounts for overseas power projects and coordinating contractors, government officials, and members of international organizations.
-Her research has been presented at numerous conferences and accepted in Public Personnel Management and Journal of Public Affairs Education
+Jung Ah (Claire) Yun is an Associate Professor of Public Administration.
+Her research focuses on public and nonprofit management, including collaborative governance, human resource management, and financial management.
+She was an adjunct faculty member at the School of Public Affairs and Administration at Rutgers University- Newark while she was pursuing her doctoral work.
+Dr. Yun has extensive work experience as a manager at KEPCO (Korea Electric Corporation), managing contracts and accounts for overseas power projects and coordinating contractors, government officials, and members of international organizations.
+She has been serving as a board member or in a leadership role, including the SPALR (section on Personnel Administration & Labor Relations) and the SKPA (Section of Korean Public Administration).
+Her research has been published in peer-reviewed journals, including Public Administration Review, Public Personnel Management, and Journal of Public Affairs Education

 Carey Brown, Ed.D.